 You might describe some in this group as ‘bedroom’ DJs, or ‘party’ DJs, perhaps?
 You could even use the term ‘hobbyist’ as a way to describe an older more experienced DJ that, for whatever reason, doesn’t play out much anymore.

-The point I’m getting to is: we’ve seen an explosion of new DJs in this area, which is partly because the cost of getting started has lowered significantly in the last 15 years.
+The point I’m getting to is: that we’ve seen an explosion of new DJs in this area, which is partly because the cost of getting started has lowered significantly in the last 15 years.
 And that’s before we mention the accessibility of the music itself, thanks to the internet.

 Passionate hobbyist DJs have been able to gain an online presence in a number of different ways.
-Whether that’s simply having their own weekly radio show on Mixcloud, or through sharing their knowledge and expertise about DJ gear on a blog or YouTube channel.
+Whether that’s simply having their own weekly radio show on Mixcloud, or sharing their knowledge and expertise about DJ gear on a blog or YouTube channel.

 This is a very exciting phenomenon for this new generation of hobbyist DJs, who now have more options to experiment with than ever before.
 The bottom line?
 If you’re hard-working and passionate enough, a hobbyist DJ can still contribute something of real value to the dance music scene, which simply wasn’t possible on this scale in the vinyl years …or pre-internet.